 Going racing need not be the major hurdle that it may seem to the onlooker, and the whole process can be completed here at Castle Combe, with experts on hand to guide you along the way.
 We would always recommend that prospective racers spend a day or two at the Racing School before making any final decisions.
 The expert instructors will be able to give you an honest appraisal of your potential, and lapping the circuit at approaching racing speed will allow you to be certain that this is for you!
 It is highly likely that you will even be more hooked...

-The first step is to either get on the phone or log on to the website of the sports governing body, the Motor Sport Association (the MSA) and get hold of the ARDS (Associationof Racing Driver Schools) ‘Go Racing’ pack.
+The first step is to either get on the phone or log on to the website of the sports governing body, the Motorsport UK and get hold of the ARDS (Association of Racing Driver Schools) ‘Go Racing’ pack.

 Your own GP can facilitate the medical for you as a private patient, or you can choose to have the medical done privately, either option is to be paid for.
 To go racing you must pass a medical examination.

-racing line.
-Incidentally, it’s worth completing a detailed racing course prior to your ARDS day because if you spin during the 20 minute ARDS driving test you could fail, similarly if you manage to get a certain number of questions in the written test wrong then you won’t be collecting a licence from MSA, either.
-Before you commence your practical driving session, it’s time to watch the MSA’s Go Racing video – it might be the umpteenth time you’ve seen it but it acts as useful revision for later.
+Incidentally, it’s worth completing a detailed racing course prior to your ARDS day because if you spin during the 20 minute ARDS driving test you could fail, similarly if you manage to get a certain number of questions in the written test wrong then you won’t be collecting a licence from Motorsport UK either.
+Before you commence your practical driving session, it’s time to watch the Motorsport UK's Go Racing video – it might be the umpteenth time you’ve seen it but it acts as useful revision for later.
 Video over, you are then allocated an instructor who will ride with you during your assessment laps.

-Buy the best you can afford, this is your personal protection as a person you are far more important than a car, so this is an area not to skimp.
-To go racing YOU MUST HAVE THE FOLLOWING MANDATORY ITEMS:-
+Buy the best you can afford, this is your personal protection and as a person, you are far more important than a car so this is an area not to skimp.
+To go racing YOU MUST HAVE THE FOLLOWING MANDATORY ITEMS:

-Now you have decided to go racing then don’t rush out and buy the first car you see, the best advice is to attend several race meetings, have a good look around the paddock and when you have identified the class you would most like to compete in talk to some of the competitors.
+Now you have decided to go racing, don’t rush out and buy the first car you see.
+The best advice is to attend several race meetings, have a good look around the paddock and when you have identified the class you would most like to compete in talk to some of the competitors.
 Now you are ready to decide on one of the following options: